-The income tax department in its endeavor to plug in tax evasion mechanisms has introduced section 40(a)(3).
+The income tax department in its endeavor to plug in tax evasion mechanisms has introduced section 40(A)(3).
 This section provides that any expenditure incurred by an assessee (whether individual, company, firm etc.) above Rs.
-20000/- other than by account payee cheque or draft shall not be allowed as a deduction.
+20000/- (wef A.y 2018-19 Rs 10000/-) other than by account payee cheque or draft or use of electronic clearing system through a bank account (wef A.y 2018-19) shall not be allowed as a deduction.
 Simply put, this section covers those payments over Rs.
-20000/- made by bearer cheque or cash.
+20000/- (wef A.y 2018-19 Rs 10000/-) made by bearer cheque or cash.

 However, if the payments are made for hiring or leasing carriages for goods such as lorries, trucks etc then the limit is extended to Rs 35000/-.

 To further counter any tax evasion, the Income Tax department has specified that this section extends to single payments or aggregate of payments made to a single person in a day.
 Therefore, if X makes a payment to Y, of Rs.
 10000, Rs.
 15000, and Rs.
 18000 in cash in one single day, then the aggregate amount of Rs.
 43000 will be disallowed.
 Even the purchase of goods falls under the term expenditure.
 This section shall not apply to expenses which is not to be claimed as deduction u/s 30 to 37.